mgcoins database Cologne AD 260-265 AR antoninianus 2.98 g 1.97 cm 1.99 cm 5h

 On coins of the Emperors Gordian III and Gallienus, who both reigned in the mid 3rd century CE, She is Laetitia Augusta, "the Joy of the Emperor", which,

+in propaganda-style, can be taken to mean "the joy the Emperor brings to the people", though it may also have been a way of announcing the birth of a child into the imperial family.
 On these She is shown standing in Her typical pose, with a garland in one hand and an anchor supporting the other;

 other coins labelled Laetitia Augusta depict a ship with the Emperor himself steering it, reinforcing the idea of the Emperor as the one who brings happiness to the people of the Empire,